Hunter Engineering Logo

 Hunter Engineering Emblem

-The company chose a simple and straightforward font without serifs to emphasize the ease and reliability of car servicing.
-The letters are bold, typographic, slightly sloping to the right.
-The signature palette consists of a combination of black (lettering) and red (underlining stripe).
+The company chose a simple, sans-serif font to emphasize the ease and reliability of car servicing.
+The letters are bold, typographic, and slightly right-sloping.
+The signature palette consists of black (lettering) and red (underlining stripe).
 A neutral white color serves as their background.